South Western Railway (2017–2025)

 During April 2018, amid concerns of SWR's performance, the Transport Secretary, Chris Grayling, announced an independent review into SWR and Network Rail.
 Between 2 December 2019 and 2 January 2020, the National Union of Rail, Maritime and Transport Workers (RMT) undertook 27 days of strikes.
 Further industrial action by SWR's staff was undertaken in 2022.
 In response to the decrease in passenger travel caused by the COVID-19 pandemic, SWR had considerably curtailed its services by mid-2020.
 In January 2020, SWR announced that they were in discussions with the government regarding the future of the franchise.
 In December 2020, it was announced that SWR's franchise would be abolished and replaced by a shorter management contract.
 In February 2023, the contract was extended to May 2025.
+In December 2024, the government announced that SWR's contract would not be renewed in 2025, and on 25 May 2025, the service was renationalised.

 History

-During July 2015, the Department for Transport (DfT) abandoned efforts to negotiate an extension with the incumbent operator of the South Western franchise, South West Trains, (owned by British transport conglomerate Stagecoach) and announced that the South Western franchise would be retendered for in the coming years.
+During July 2015, the Department for Transport (DfT) abandoned efforts to negotiate an extension with the incumbent operator of the South Western franchise, South West Trains, (owned by British transport conglomerate Stagecoach) and announced that the South Western franchise would be re-tendered for in the coming years.
+This outcome was viewed by several industry commentators as being unexpected and inconvenient in its timing; the periodical Rail speculated that Stagecoach's rejection had been largely due to government officials feeling that the state was not receiving a sufficiently large share of the profits being generated by the franchise.

 In February 2016, the DfT announced that two companies, FirstGroup and Stagecoach, had been shortlisted to bid for the next South Western franchise.
-During June 2016, MTR Corporation partnered with FirstGroup in their bid, taking a 30% shareholding in the joint venture.
+During June 2016, MTR Corporation partnered with FirstGroup in its bid, taking a 30% shareholding in the joint venture.
 During July 2016, the DfT issued the Invitation to Tender.